Dpdl-io/DpdlEngine/README.md

 This operation mode supports ANSI C (full ISO C99 standard) and many GNUC extensions including inline assembly (complex and imaginary numbers are currently excluded)

 The faster and more complete execution mode (2) can be activated by pushing the option '**dpdl:compile**' or '**dpdl:C99**' on the dpdl stack (-> see 'dpdl_stack_push(..)'):
-The 'dpdl:compile' option currently works for the following platforms: **i386, x86_64, arm64, armv7l**
+The 'dpdl:compile' option currently works for the following platforms: **i386, x86_64, arm64, armv7l**.
-The C compiler used is the Fabrice Bellard's TCC.
+The C compiler used is the **Fabrice Bellard's TCC**.

 For mode (2) a basic set of include headers are located in the folder './lib/native/$platform/include', additional dependencies can be added via the options 'dpdl:-I' and 'dpdl:-L'